farishan/svelte-playground/README.md

 ## Components

-All files in `./src/components` should be portable enough to copy to another Svelte app project.
+All files in `./src/components` and `./src/actions` should be portable enough to copy to another Svelte app project.

 ## Install Dependencies